Prime-TITAN-CameraMan/termux-desktops/Documentation/proot/debian_proot.md

 ```
 Then, you just need to download the script corresponding to the Desktop you have installed, give it permissions to execute it and run it (in Termux, not in proot-distro):
 > [!NOTE]
 > Make sure to download the script at first, before proceeding.
-Check below section to see how you can install.
+Check below section to see how you can install those scripts.
 ```
 chmod +x startxfce4_debian.sh
 ./startxfce4_debian.sh